CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Platform/NetQ-Cld-Appliance-Setup-SC.md

 toc: 5
 bookhidden: true
 ---
-To prepare your single, on-premises NetQ Appliance:
+To prepare your single NetQ Cloud Appliance:

 Inside the box that was shipped to you, you'll find:

-- Your Cumulus NetQ Appliance (a Supermicro 6019P-WTR server)
+- Your Cumulus NetQ Cloud Appliance (a Supermicro SuperServer E300-9D)
 - Hardware accessories, such as power cables and rack mounting gear (note that network cables and optics ship separately)
 - Information regarding your order

-For more detail about hardware specifications (including LED layouts and FRUs like the power supply or fans, and accessories like included cables) or safety and environmental information, refer to the {{<exlink url="https://www.supermicro.com/manuals/superserver/1U/MNL-1943.pdf" text="user manual">}} and {{<exlink url="https://www.supermicro.com/QuickRefs/superserver/1U/QRG-1943.pdf" text="quick reference guide">}}.
+If you're looking for hardware specifications (including LED layouts and FRUs like the power supply or fans and accessories like included cables) or safety and environmental information, check out the appliance's {{<exlink url="https://www.supermicro.com/manuals/superserver/mini-itx/MNL-2094.pdf" text="user manual">}}.

 #### Install the Appliance

-{{<netq-install/appliance-setup deployment="onprem">}}
+{{<netq-install/appliance-setup deployment="cloud">}}

 #### Configure the Password, Hostname and IP Address